ansel-z/CX4240-Cancer-Cell-Classfication-Project/index.md

 <img align="center" src="Figures/KNN_PCA6.PNG">

 ### Ensemble Methods
 We used two ensemble methods comprised of the SVM, RF and KNN methods that we had already tuned.
-First, we did a simple Majority vote classifier to see if this improved results.
-Second, we employed a Stacking method, wherein the SVM, RF and KNN classifiers served as base estimators, and we employed a Logistic Regression (LR) classifier as the meta classifier.
+First, we did a simple majority vote classifier to see if this improved results.
+Second, we employed a stacking method, wherein the SVM, RF and KNN classifiers served as base estimators, and we employed a Logistic Regression (LR) classifier as the meta classifier.

 <img align="center" src="Figures/Stacking.png">

 # Results and Comparison of Methods
-The results of our models when trained on 6 principal components are given below.
 <img align="center" src="Figures/ComparisonPCA6.PNG">

 <img align="center" src="Figures/ROC_PCA6.PNG">